tomjoht/documentation-theme-jekyll/mydoc/mydoc_kb_layout.md

 tags: [special_layouts]
 keywords: knowledge base, support portal, grid, doc portal
 last_updated: March 20, 2016
 summary: "This shows a sample layout for a knowledge base.
 Each square could link to a tag archive page.
-In this example, font icons from Font Awesome are enlarged to a large size.
-You can also add captions below each icon."
+In this example, font icons from Font Awesome are used for the graphics, and the layout is pulled from the Modern Business theme. ."
 sidebar: mydoc_sidebar
 permalink: /mydoc_kb_layout/
 ---

+Here's the sample knowledge-base style layout:

 <div class="row">
          <div class="col-lg-12">